Even though I only spent two days in Glasgow, I fell in love with this city.

 According to the city council website, when the armistice was announced on November 11, 1918 “it was the greatest day of rejoicing Glasgow has ever known.”
 One-fifth of Glasgow’s population (over 200,000 men) were mobilized and 18,000 of those lost their lives.
 Another 34,500 were injured.

 My great-grandfather, the one who was born in Scotland, would fight in that war.
 He would fight as a member of the Canadian Expeditionary Force and in 1916 was admitted to the No. 3 Canadian General Hospital (McGill) in Boulogne, France with a gunshot wound to his left thigh.
 After the war, he would return to Sydney Mines.
-In 1923, sponsored by his brother who was already living in the United States, he would move to Whittier, California with his wife and children.
+Then, in 1923, sponsored by his brother who was already living in the United States, he would move to Whittier, California with his wife and children.

 Sometimes I ponder if hatred will ever end.